Thursday, April 16, 2026

 Constructor in Python can be of two types-

-2. Parameterized constructor- When you want to assign specific values to the data members while initializing an object you can pass them as arguments to __init__() method.
+2. Parameterized constructor- Accepts additional arguments besides self.
+Useful when you want to assign specific values to data members at the time of initialization.
 In that case first argument is self and other arguments are used for initialization.

 Non-parameterized Python constructor example